 Located southwest of Sapporo City, Niseko is Japan’s most famous ski resort due to tons of light powder snow.
-The best snow falls in January and February when the snow is most powdery.
+The best snow falls in January and February and this is when the snow is the most powdery.
 During this time more than half of the visitors are from overseas.
-Niseko offers kilometers of ski slopes along with other exciting winter adventures such as off-piste skiing with guided tours and helicopter tours.
-There are three major resorts in Niseko; Grand Hirafu, Niseko Village and Annupuri, which join together at the top of the mountain, making possible to ski between them.
+Niseko offers endless ski slopes along with other exciting winter adventures such as the half-day snow view rating tour.
+There are major resorts in Niseko; Grand Hirafu, Niseko Village, Hanazono and Annupuri, which join together at the top of the mountain, making it possible to ski between them.

 From December to March, multiple bus companies run direct buses between Sapporo City and Niseko.
 The bus ride can take between 2.5 and 4 hours depending on pick-up location and destination.